Wildlife & Garbage

 Businesses in Durango are responsible for ensuring their trash containers are secured from bears and other wildlife.
 Additional trash collection services may be necessary during bear season.

 In 2019, City of Durango commercial customers in the Phase 1 downtown corridor had Auto Locks fitted on their front load trash containers.

 To request a wildlife-resistant trash container for your business, call the City of Durango at (970) 375-5004 or contact your service provider.

-- For more information about the City’s wildlife-resistant trash container project, view this presentation (PDF).
+- For more information about the City’s wildlife-resistant trash container project, view this presentation (PDF)

-- For information about City of Durango trash and recycling services contact (970) 375-5004
+- For more information about trash and recycling services visit the Trash & Recycling page or call (970) 375-5004

-- For information on being 'Bear Smart' in Durango visit Bear Smart Durango
+- For information on being "Bear Smart," visit Bear Smart Durango

-- Find out how to compost responsibly in bear country (PDF).
+- Find out how to compost responsibly in bear country (PDF)

 - For information on fruit gleaning, contact The Good Food Collective

 Colorado Parks and Wildlife study on reducing conflicts with bears